yajra/laravel-datatables-docs/editor-model.md

 DataTables Editor requires a `Eloquent Model` that will be used for our CRUD operations.

-> All CRUD operations of Editor uses database transaction.
+> {tip} All CRUD operations of Editor uses database transaction.

 <a name="setup"></a>
 ## Setup Model